Skip to content

 This is untested, please come to discord and share any expriences and update this documentation!

-Version 1 Plugin System structure (legacy verion)
+Version 1 Plugin System structure (legacy version)

 Plugins need to be installed into html/plugins